Writing your first Hello World program in TypeScript with ease

 Working with ts-node

 To solve this issue, some brilliant people came together and made ts-node.
 It is an open-source command-line utility to run .ts directly on Node without having to manually compile these source files to .js file since ts-node does that internally with added optimizations.
-You can just run ts-node program.ts command and the process we went through manually in the above example is taken care of by the ts-node under the hood.
+You can just run ts-node program.ts command and the process we went through manually in this example is taken care of by the ts-node under the hood.

 To install this tool, follow this official documentation on the GitHub.
 I would recommend you to install this tool globally so that you can access it using the command ts-node from anywhere on your system.
 Once the installation is done, let’s move to our project and execute the ts-node command.

-As you can see from the above example, we just executed the ts-node command and provided the src/program.ts file.
+As you can see from this example, we just executed the ts-node command and provided the src/program.ts file.
 The ts-node tool uses the TypeScript compiler to first compile the program and then run the output .js file using the node command.
 So in a nutshell ts-node is just a combination of tsc and node command but with added improvements.

 If you want to provide custom compiler-options to ts-node, then you should put the tsconfig.json file in the directory where the ts-node command is being invoked, perhaps in the root directory of the project.